Student Loans & Flight Scholarships

 Prospective students may secure financing for their training if they have a sponsor residing legally in the United States or Canada.
 A US/Canadian sponsor must be a permanent resident with stable employment, income, or substantial savings.
 Such sponsors may apply for a secured (second mortgage) or unsecured loan (with a good credit rating) alongside the student at their local bank, covering up to 100% of tuition fees.
 In this scenario, the student typically acts as the primary loan beneficiary, while the sponsor serves as a secondary co-signer.
 This setup ensures that if the primary co-signer fails to repay the loan, the responsibility falls on the secondary co-signer, who is a local resident.
 Once the loan is approved, designated for "Education," "Training," or "Career Development," the student can present the loan sanction letter as evidence of financial standing when applying for a student visa in the US or Canada.
 The inclusion of the student's name on the loan documents serves as proof to the consulate that the funds are intended for the student's tuition.

-Another financing option is a monetary loan or gift directly given to the student by the sponsor.
+Another financing option is a personal loan or gift directly given to the student by the sponsor.
 In this case, the sponsor must officially earmark the funds for education by opening an escrow account, naming the student as the account's official beneficiary, depositing the money, and designating it solely for educational purposes.
 This ensures that the escrow company disburses the funds only to educational institutions, such as colleges and flight schools.
 When applying for a visa, the student must present the escrow account statement and its disbursement agreement to the US consulate.
 An escrow account can be opened with any bank in the US or Canada.

 Student Sponsorship by a Local Organization